shauna-rsh/abalone-age/README.md

 ## Technologies Used
 Python ecosystem tools used in this project:
-Python
-pandas
-NumPy
-scikit-learn
-Matplotlib
-Seaborn
-SHAP
+Python,
+pandas,
+NumPy,
+scikit-learn,
+Matplotlib,
+Seaborn,
+SHAP.

 ## Outline of the Code
-1.Overview of the Dataset
-Identifying missing values
-Feature Engineering
-Calculation of Age
-One-Hot Encoding
-Scatterplots and Heatmaps
-2.Pre-processing
+1.Overview of the Dataset: Identifying missing values, Feature Engineering, Calculation of Age, One-Hot Encoding, Scatterplots and Heatmaps\
+2.Pre-processing\
-3.Models with SHAP and Scatterplots
+3.Models with SHAP and Scatterplots: Linear Regression, Ridge Regression, Random Forest Regressor, Gradient Boosting Regressor\
-Linear Regression
-Ridge Regression
-Random Forest Regressor
-Gradient Boosting Regressor
 4.Evaluation

 ## Dataset Description
 The dataset contains measurements for thousands of abalones collected for biological research.
 Source: UCI Abalone Dataset
-Target Variable
-Age - Calculated as Rings + 1.5
+Target Variable: Age - Calculated as Rings + 1.5
-Features
+Features\
 Physical measurements:
 Length
 Diameter